Things about playing Stoat Soup

 How to play

-Stoat Soup is available on CKO, which is on the West side of the Atlantic; it is also available for console play by ssh-ing to "crawl.montres.org.uk" (which is in the UK) using username "fortunato" and the usual ssh key used for online play.
+Stoat Soup is available on CKO, which is on the West side of the Atlantic; on CPO, which is in Australia; and it is also available for console play by ssh-ing to "crawl.montres.org.uk" (which is in the UK) using username "fortunato" and the usual ssh key used for online play.

 Changes in Stoat Soup